maryi/CSCW-Project/Project report/ReportDocument.md

 #### 1.4 Description of the connection between the descriptors for collaborative work and the descriptors for tool features

  What happens when a user for example describes collaborative work in the *physical distribution* descriptor as *'distributed team'*?
 MatchMaker Application looks for applications with multiple *awareness mechanisms*, information stored in the descriptor of the same name in descriptors for tool features.
 As exposed in the example, we developed a way to connect the two set of descriptors by identifying the tool features that contribute to support particular collaborative work.
+Table 3 shows how the two sets of descriptors are connected, below we present more examples of our process and more details about rationale.

  However, it should be noted that not all descriptors are different, we found that some of them are applicable in both contexts, to describe work and to describe a tool, so we leave the same name in both sets of descriptors.
 For instance, the scale dimension in MoCA that describes the number of participants in a coordinated action has a linear connection with the scalability of a tool.